cigregret/lmop/content/Lost Mines of Phandelver/Businesses, Large & Small/Stonehill Inn & Tavern.md

 ---
-title: '"Stonehill Inn & Tavern"'
+title: Stonehill Inn & Tavern
 draft: false
-tags: []
+tags:
 ---

 The **Stonehill Inn & Tavern** is a two-story building located in [[Phandalin]].
 The first floor, which has no doors and is open to the [[Phandalin]] town square, is the tavern.
 The second floor, accessible only by a single staircase next to the tavern's bar, is a small inn with eight rooms.